telerik/ajax-docs/controls/colorpicker/mobile-support/render-modes.md

 @[template](/_templates/common/render-mode.md#do-not-mix-modes-all "control: RadColorPicker")

->note Certain configurations of **RadColorPicker** use **RadSlider** controls internally, so all their instances must have the same render mode.
+>tip Certain configurations of **RadColorPicker** use **RadSlider** controls internally, so all their instances must have the same render mode.
 Sliders that are children of a ColorPicker will inherit the RenderMode of the ColorPicker.

 ## Setting Render Mode